aggregion/agg-dmp-contracts/README.md

 1. `nodejs` (https://nodejs.org/) in system path.
 1. `nodeos` in system path.
 1. public and private keys for `eosio` (root) account.
-1. accessible contract wasm and abi files.
+1. accessible contracts wasm and abi files.

 Write config file and put it in `test` directory.
 Config file content example: